MONIKA0711-gh/Residential-Property-Valuation-and-Fraud-Detection-using-Machine-Learning/README.md

-# 🏠 AI-Powered House Price Prediction and Fraud Detection System
+# 🏠 AI-Powered Residential Property Valuation and Fraud Detection System

 > **An end-to-end Machine Learning system that predicts fair residential property prices and detects suspicious property listings using Linear Regression and Logistic Regression implemented completely from scratch with NumPy.**